uxcam/cordova-uxcam/README.md

-To publish the project when you are happy with it: npm publish 'DIRECTORY NAME' See also the helpful information at: https://cordova.apache.org/announcements/2015/04/21/plugins-release-and-move-to-npm.html --
+To publish the project when you are happy with it: npm publish 'DIRECTORY NAME' See also the helpful information at: https://cordova.apache.org/announcements/2015/04/21/plugins-release-and-move-to-npm.html

+More detail on publishing:
+i) get it all working in a branch.
+Make sure the package.json and plugin.xml files have the version number updated ii) Make a tag on the git commit that is the final code for the version - tag of format vX.Y.Z iii) Merge the branch into master iv) Open a terminal in the top level folder - run ‘npm publish .’ to push it out - response should be '+ cordova-uxcam@X.Y.Z’ for whatever the new version

+--